dipuk0506/SpinalNet/README.md

 ### Packages Used

-torch,
-torchvision,
-numpy,
-random,
-math.
+torch, torchvision, numpy, random, matplotlib, time, os, copy, math.

 Scripts are independent.
 The user can download an individual script and run.
 Except for scripts of the 'Transfer Learning' folder, scripts are downloading data from PyTorch during the execution.